web-ridge/gqlgen-sqlboiler/README.md

 Generate GrapQL API with: https://github.com/99designs/gqlgen
 Generate converts between gqlgen-sqlboiler with this program

-DONE: generate converts between sqlboiler structs and graphql (with relations included)
+DONE: Generate converts between sqlboiler structs and graphql (with relations included)
-DONE: generate converts between input models and sqlboiler
+DONE: Generate converts between input models and sqlboiler
-WIP: Fetch sqlboiler preloads from graphql context
+DONE: Fetch sqlboiler preloads from graphql context
-TODO: generate CRUD resolvers based on mutations in graphql scheme
+TODO: Generate CRUD resolvers based on mutations in graphql scheme
-TODO: clean clode because it's a
+TODO: Refactor some code and document it

 ## Case